-The Company commenced, but has suspended for now, commercial development of a suite of products based around the Joule Heat technology.
-The Company began fabrication of prototype equipment to be operated under a joint development agreement with a commercial entity in the fourth quarter of 2014.
-The Company's first Joule Heat prototype was installed for testing purposes at the Newfield facility in June 2015 and the system is operational; however, changes to the prototype configuration will be required to determine commercial effectiveness of this unit.
-In addition, the Company filed two additional provisional patents related to the technology's method and apparatus.
-In December 2015, we temporarily suspended Joule Heat development activities to focus Company resources on finalizing commercial development of the AOT Midstream.
-We currently plan to resume Joule Heat development in in the future depending on the availability of sufficient capital and other resources.
+The Company commenced, but has suspended for now, commercial development of a suite of products based on the direct application of an electrical current crude oil; a process known as Joule Heat.
+The Company built and tested its first Joule Heat unit in 2015.
+Though the test unit was functional, changes to the prototype configuration will be required to determine commercial effectiveness of this technology.
+In December 2015, we suspended Joule Heat development activities to focus Company resources on finalizing commercial development of the AOT.
+We plan to resume Joule Heat development in the future depending on the availability of sufficient capital and other resources.